 Can they migrate their existing metadata to the new UI?
 If so, how?

 There is no need to migrate.
 The existing Metadata namespaces (sections) with a "public" scope will be editable in the new Metadata Web UI.

 How will new Metadata users apply these fields to existing files and folders?

 The process has not changed.
-Please see this article for more information.
+Refer to this article for more information.

 Is there a "Mass Update" option using API?